 Emma: Cincinnati Latin course instructor

-...them questions and help them come up with strategies to get to the answer for themselves; the goal is to make myself unnecessary in a way.
+...is really important not to give the student the answers but to ask them questions and help them come up with strategies to get to the answer for themselves; the goal is to make myself unnecessary in a way.
 My strengths (in school and tutoring) are in foreign languages including Latin and humanitiesexpect a very enthusiastic tutor especially if we are talking about Shakespeare!
-I also think it is important to try and frame things in a context students are used to, so if that means watching She's...
+I also think it is important to try and frame things...

 Education & Certification